Sagardeep77/PS_CodingAssignment/README.md

       - The main file which contains the Backend code for this project.
 Uses Express framework to serve the requests.

  #### src
-      - It contains all the front end code.
+      - This folder contains all the front end code.

 ####  components are created under src/app/components
-      -description-card
+      -Below are the listed components used in front end development -description-card
       -landing-page

 ####  services are created under src/app/services
-      -data-communication.service.ts
+      -Below is the service used to call the APIs and share data between components -data-communication.service.ts

 ####  interceptors are created under src/app/interceptors
+      -Belo are the interceptor files which intercepts the htpp requests at browser and at server end respectively.
       -browserstate.interceptor.ts
       -serverstate.interceptor.ts

-#### Note : screenshots are placed under Screenshots folder

  ```
  .